 - Would you like to know where your marketing dollars are going?

-- Do you think targeting with social media could lower your marketing costs and help you promote your school?
+- Do you think targeting with social media could lower your marketing costs and help you

 - Do testing and optimizing sound like good ways to increase your conversion and enrollments?

 - Do you want a long-term relationship with your audience?